programminghoch10/HangoverClock/README.md

 ***Special info for 12h users:***

 Overhang calculation turns out to be really difficult and confusing in the 12h format.
-Thats why whole calculation happens in 24h format and then gets later substracted down, if the hour field is between or equal of 12+houroverhang and 24.
+That's why whole calculation happens in 24h format and then gets later subtracted down, if the hour field is between or equal of 12+houroverhang and 24.
 Try setting houroverhang to 0 or 1 and watch what suits you better.
 *This behaviour is only relevant when using the date,*